Seizures in Dogs

 Diagnosing the Cause

 Most of the causes outside of the brain (such as low blood sugar and electrolyte abnormalities) can be diagnosed with blood tests.
-Most of the causes inside of the brain (such as brain tumors and encephalitis) require an MRI and CSF analysis for accurate diagnosis.
+Most of the causes inside of the brain (such as brain tumors and encephalitis) require magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis for accurate diagnosis.
 Idiopathic epilepsy is diagnosed by ruling out all of the other causes of seizures inside and outside of the brain.

 Click to learn more about Diagnosis and Treatment of Seizures